 - "My rich dad just played the game smart, and he did it through corporations — the biggest secret of the rich."

 - "My rich dad dit not see Robin Hood as a hero.
 He called Robin Hood a crook."

-- "The reality is that the rich are not taxes.
+- "The reality is that the rich are not taxed.
 It's the middle class, especially the educated upper-income middle class, who pays for the poor."

 - "A corporation is merely a file folder with some legal documents in it, sitting in some attorney's office and registered with a state government agency.
 It's not a big building or a factory or a group of people.
 A corporation is merely a legal document that creates a legal body without a soul."

 - "Average Americans today work four to five months for the government just to cover their taxes.
 In my opinion, that is simply too long.
 The harder you work, the more you pay the government.
 That is why I believe that the idea of the "take-from-the-rich" backfired on the very people who voted it in.

 Every time people try to punish the rich, the rich don't simply comply.
 They react.
 They have the money, power, and intent to change things.
 They don't just sit there and voluntarily pay more taxes.
 Instead, they search for ways to minimize their tax burden.
 They hire smart attorneys and accountants, and persuade politicians to change laws or create legal loopholes.
 They use their resources to effect change.